 But how can you put that into practice?
 And what should your content style guide include?

 - The Associated Press (AP) Stylebook.
 As mentioned before, the AP Stylebook is a set of writing standards for news media, and one of the most comprehensive and ubiquitous style guides.
-This style guide contains commonly accepted journalistic standards for usage, spelling, grammar, and punctuation.
+AP style contains commonly accepted journalistic standards for usage, spelling, grammar, and punctuation.

 - The Chicago Manual of Style.
 This set of writing standards is used in commercial and academic publishing — so it’s one of the most widely used style guides and beloved by writers, academics, editors, and publishers.